MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/DisposalMethod.md

 ---
-title: TransportMode in Sustainability - Common Data Model | Microsoft Docs
+title: DisposalMethod in Sustainability - Common Data Model | Microsoft Docs
-description: The mode of transportation or distribution used in an activity, such as air, rail, or storage.
+description: Entity used for classifying the type of disposal method, as defined in the reporting company.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe